 Typically, people don’t struggle much with their vertical force.
-They have a hard time focussing on the horizontal force.
+They have a hard time focusing on the horizontal force.
 Make sure you are not leaned when you are running as this will affect the generation process of the horizontal force.
 If you want to know the proper running position, read this article.

 10. Body Awareness